 How will I get my results?
 You will get an email informing you that your results are ready at our website, www.protbase.org.
 If you are a first time user, we recommend you meet with a staff member to discuss the data.
 We will explain the scoring and what constitutes a good spectrum.

-Do I get special pricing as an AZCC member?
+Do I get special pricing as an UACC member?
 No. Univesity of Arizona policies do not allow for differential pricing.

-What benefit do I get as an AZCC member?
-AZCC members get priority of samples over non-AZCC users.
+What benefit do I get as an UACC member?
+UACC members get priority of samples over non-UACC users.

 Is training available?
 Yes.
 We offer hands on training of graduate students and post-doctoral fellows when a high need for proteomics usage can be demonstrated.
 Please contact the Director of the service for more information.